 This is a fun little command.
 It actually uses

 sdk content behind the scenes.
 The purpose of this command is to view all incoming logs on a Log Decoder.
-That is it.
-It is very simple.
-As logs come into the Log Decoder (you can run it on a Broker or Concentrator, too), they are output on the console screen.
+As logs come into the Log Decoder (you can also run it on a Broker or Concentrator), they are output on the console screen.
 It is a great way to see if the Log Decoder is capturing and what exactly is coming into the Log Decoder.
 This command runs in continuous mode.
 Do not use it if the Log Decoder is capturing at a high ingest rate (this command cannot keep up with it).
 However, it is helpful for verification or troubleshooting purposes.

 sdk tailLogs where="device.id='ciscoasa'" pathname=/mydir/anotherdir/mylogs